 Volker Gahr: You can certainly drive while wearing PhotoFusion lenses because they are designed to be an all-around solution that can tackle all your everyday visual needs.
-But as I mentioned before, PhotoFusion lenses react to UV light, which means they don't darken as much in the car as they do in the open air because the windshield absorbs part of the UV light.
-That means you get slightly less glare protection, so for long sunny drives, you might be better off wearing sunglasses.
-Your eye care professional can tell you whether it is advisable to have an additional pair of glasses for this type of situation.
+But as I mentioned before, PhotoFusion lenses react to UV light, which means they don't darken as much in the car as they do in the open air because the windscreen absorbs part of the UV light.
+That means you get slightly less glare protection, so for long sunny drives it might be more comfortable to wear sunglasses.
+Your eye care professional can tell you whether it is advisable to have an additional pair of spectacles for those kinds of situations.

 BETTER VISION: Can you combine PhotoFusion with all prescriptions and ZEISS lens coatings?

 Volker Gahr: It's very important to us that our customers have as much flexibility as possible when it comes to combining ZEISS products.
 So, in principle, PhotoFusion can be combined with everything: with all our lens types, all our different types of coating, all lens powers and all types of frame.
 That means that absolutely everyone can experience and benefit from the added comfort of PhotoFusion lenses.

 BETTER VISION: Does PhotoFusion mark the end of the development process, or can self-tinting lenses be improved even further?

 Volker Gahr: ZEISS already has over 100 years of innovation in spectacle lens development under its belt.
 With PhotoFusion® we have achieved a major level of expertise in the field of photochromic lenses, and that's something we obviously want to build on in the future.
 It's a bit like a sport in the sense that we have to pursue the goal of constantly improving our performance.
 Right now we're in the lead and that's where we want to stay!